© John Wiley & Sons Ltd

 Creative Commons Attribution Non-Commercial -NoDerivs License OAA

-Authors are themselves responsible for obtaining permission to reproduce copyright material from other sources.
+Authors are responsible for obtaining permission to reproduce copyright material from other sources.

-New: Starting in 2011, original research articles exceeding 8 pages when in proof will be subject to a page charge of GBP 100 per additional page.
+Original research articles exceeding 8 pages when in proof will be subject to a page charge of GBP 100 per additional page.
 The first 8 pages will be published free of charge.
 An average 8-page article will have approximately 6200 words in manuscript, with approximately 5 figures or tables and 50 references.
-An invoice will be sent to authors for these charges upon print publication of their article.
+An invoice will be sent to authors for these charges upon publishing Online in an issue of their article.
 Invited and review articles are excluded from this rule.
 Download Page Charge Form.

 Preparation of the Manuscript